[HISTORY: Adopted by the Board of Commissioners of the City of Ventnor City as indicated in article histories. Amendments noted where applicable.]

 Determine and establish by resolution the period during each year when each of the paid bathing beaches shall be opened and closed.

-Employ inspectors, lifeguards and such other employees as may be necessary to carry out and enforce the provisions of this chapter and all rules and regulations established herein or subsequently adopted by resolution.
+Employ inspectors, lifeguards and such other employees as may be necessary to carry out and enforce the provisions of this article and all rules and regulations established herein or subsequently adopted by resolution.

 Purchase badges, checks or other insignia and such other supplies, materials and equipment as may be necessary.